 Our goal is to

 Midland, Texas has a strong reputation of quality service and excellent performance.
 However, Educate Midland was formed after a group of concerned civic, business, philanthropic, and educational leaders recognized a teacher shortage and an academic downturn in many of Midland’s public schools.
-The group came together to discuss how they might collaboratively work to ensure ALL Midland students have a strong educational foundation that will prepare them to be successful in the 21st century.
+The group came together to discuss how they might collaboratively work to ensure ALL Midland education institutions can provide students with a strong foundation that will prepare them to be successful in the 21st century.

 Educate Midland works to empower the entire community to take ownership for student achievement.
-That means giving voice to the many stakeholders in the education system.
-Students, parents, educators, businesses, foundations, community-based organizations, and government agencies all have a voice and a role to play in determining what key educational goals and indicators matter most to the community.
+That means giving voice to the many stakeholders in the Midland education system.
+Students, parents, educators, businesses, foundations, community-based organizations, and community leaders all have a voice and a role to play in determining what key educational goals and indicators matter most to the community.

 Much of the collaborative efforts of Educate Midland involve connecting what matters to the community with the people, ideas, and resources that can make it happen.
-Establishing these connections helps to foster clear communication and to ensure that we adhere to a common agenda with shared measurements of success
+Establishing these connections in the Midland education system helps to foster clear communication and to ensure that we adhere to a common agenda with shared measurements of success